 Numerous rivers and streams pass under the turnpike through box culverts and culvert pipes.
 All box culverts and pipes 60" in diameter or greater are inspected annually (a total of 76 individual culvert ends).
 In addition to inspecting the culvert ends, HNTB also inspected the inside of these culverts that could be accessed safely.
-These culverts were found to be in fair to satisfactory condition.
-The culverts that were not accessed safely were inspected from each end and if inadequate visibility existed they were flagged for special inspections.
+These culverts were found to be in satisfactory condition.
+Culverts that could not be accessed safely were inspected from each end and, if inadequate visibility to the interior of the culvert existed, they were flagged for special inspections.
 The special inspections occurred in 2018 and were performed by Ted Berry Company using robotic cameras.
-The special inspection of 18 culverts found the culverts to generally be in satisfactory condition.
+The 2018 special inspection of 18 culverts found the culverts to generally be in satisfactory condition.

-Culvert pipes 36" to 54" are inspected every five years and were last inspected in 2013 and this year.
+Culvert pipes 36" to 54" are inspected every five years and were most recently inspected in 2018.
 They were found to be in fair to satisfactory condition.
 These pipes should be inspected again in 2023.

 Prior to 2013, cross-culverts 30" and smaller were not inspected as part of the Annual Inspection.
-The Authority requested the inspection of these culverts over the fiveyear period starting in 2013 and ending in 2017.
+The Authority requested the inspection of these culverts over the five-year period starting in 2013 and ending in 2017.
 TABLE 5 provides a summary of when these Pipe Inspections were completed; the final grouping was inspected in 2017.
-To ensure the conditions of these culverts is tracked accurately, the cycle of inspections is recommended to begin again in 2019.
+This cycle was started again in 2019.